answersLogoWhite

 Every American must be offered at least part-time employment.

-What was the minimum wage in 1913?
+When was the first minimum wage law passed?